 This course emphasizes the knowledge, skills, and processes involved in the craft of writing.
 Students will analyse models of effective writing, produce a variety of creative and informational texts, assess and apply stylistic techniques, and make considered decisions for improving the quality of their writing.
 Extensive independent and collaborative writing activities will help students perfect their writing skills and develop their own voice.
+Students will also investigate publishing opportunities.

 Modules

-The Art of Persuasion
+• The Power of Persuasion

 Comment s'inscrire?

 Un choix de cours doit être planifié.
-On doit d’abord consulter la liste de cours en ligne en visitant le site web du CAVLFO.
+On doit d’abord consulter la liste de cours en ligne en visitant le site Web du CAVLFO.

 Une fois les cours sélectionnés, l’élève prend rendez-vous avec le personnel en orientation de son école pour en discuter et pour compléter le processus d’inscription.